TABLE OF CONTENTS

 There are quite some things to consider when looking for the best Laptop for Animation.

-How does Animation utilize the Hardware?
+How does Animation utilize a Laptop’s Hardware?

-This can be in 2D or 3D and there are lots of Programs that we use to go about the task of animation.
+This can be in 2D or 3D, and there are lots of Programs we can use to tackle the task of animation.

-One important thing to note here is that we usually do this not while looking at a final quality image, but a rough Preview Viewport, a Wireframe or simple Shaded View.
+One important thing to note here is that we usually do this not while looking at a final quality rendering, but a rough viewport preview, such as a Wireframe or simple Shaded View.

 Why is this important?